 Checking for Safety

-Before heading out for a walk, take a moment to check the leash for any of wear or damage.
+Before heading out for a walk, take a moment to check the leash for any signs of wear or damage.
 Look for frayed edges, weak spots, or any loose stitching.
 Ensure that the leash hardware, such as the clasp, is sturdy and in good working condition.
 Regularly inspecting and maintaining the leash will help prevent any unexpected mishaps during your walks.
 If you notice any signs of wear or damage, it's important to replace the leash promptly to ensure the safety of both you and your dog.

 Holding the Leash Correctly